CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/development-tips-for-AppEngine-and-ui5-typescript.md

 sidebar_position: 15
 ---

-# Development Tips for AppEngine and UI5 TypeScript
+# Development Tips for CompuTec AppEngine and UI5 TypeScript

 Developing plugins for CompuTec AppEngine with UI5 and TypeScript can be greatly streamlined by configuring your development environment for efficient build and debug cycles.
 This guide provides key setup tips for Visual Studio and Visual Studio Code, helping you speed up plugin development, testing, and deployment.